West Coast Road Trip Day 1: Broome

 - Firstly you’ll want to visit Hangover Bay, a white sand beach good for swimming and snorkeling.

 - The main attraction of this stop, The Pinnacles are east of Hangover bay on Pinnacles Drive.
 Here you will be able to see thousands of ancient limestone spires.
-The best time for an excursion through The Pinnacles is during sunrise or sunset, when the colours of the sand change and becoming otherworldly.
+The best time for an excursion through The Pinnacles is during sunrise or sunset, when the colours of the sand change and become otherworldly.

 After seeing the Pinnacles, you'll be driving 2 hours to Perth, where you can either crash for the night or begin exploring the last stop on your west coast road trip.